 Sahara Desert Excursion: 3 Nights

-No one’s time in Morocco is complete without spending a night camping in the Sahara Desert.
-Along with day trips from Marrakech, many hostels and tour agencies offer excursions to the Sahara Desert.
-The main options are a 2-day trip to Zagora or a 3-day trip to Merzouga.
-I’d recommend the 3-day trip.
-It is a long drive to the desert.
-A fast-paced trip in 2 days means that you’ll be spending the majority of your trip in the car.
+No trip to Morocco is complete without spending a night camping in the mythical Sahara Desert.
+Along with day trips from Marrakech, many hostels and tour agencies offer multi-day excursions to the Sahara Desert.
+The most common options are a 2-day trip to Zagora or a 3-day trip to Merzouga.
+I went on the three-day trip and highly recommend going this route.
+First of all, it is a long, long way to the desert.
+A rushed two-day trip likely means that you will be spending the majority of your adventure in the car.

 With a three day trip, we were able to take our time getting to the desert.
-Although we only spent one night there, we stopped by several of Morocco’s other travel destinations.
+Although we only spent one night there, we stopped by several of Morocco’s other incredible travel destinations, most of which I didn’t even know existed.
 The historic village of Ait Benhaddou, the stunning natural beauty of Todhra Gorge and Dades Gorge, and a short stop in Ouarzazate were the biggest highlights.

-Once you arrive in Merzouga, you’ll take a camel to your Bedouin camp where you’ll spend the night camping in the desert.
-You’ll have a traditional Bedouin dinner, followed by a bonfire and music underneath a starlit sky.
-It’s an incredible experience, and arguably the best thing to do in Morocco.
+Once you arrive in Merzouga, you will take a camel through the desert to your Bedouin camp where you’ll spend the night camping beneath the stars.
+Most itineraries will include a traditional Bedouin dinner, followed by a bonfire and music underneath the endless sky.
+It is an incredible experience, and arguably the best thing to do in Morocco.

 After the trip, you’ll end up back in Marrakech where you can take a night to relax or go straight to Imlil.